vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 1.  **How can you monitor Docker containers?** There are several ways to monitor Docker containers:

-\- Use the \`docker stats\` command to view real-time resource usage statistics for running containers.
+- Use the ```docker stats``` command to view real-time resource usage statistics for running containers.

-\- Implement a container orchestration tool like Docker Swarm or Kubernetes, which provide built-in monitoring capabilities.
+- Implement a container orchestration tool like Docker Swarm or Kubernetes, which provide built-in monitoring capabilities.

-\- Utilize third-party monitoring tools specifically designed for Docker container monitoring, such as Prometheus, cAdvisor, or Datadog.
+- Utilize third-party monitoring tools specifically designed for Docker container monitoring, such as Prometheus, cAdvisor, or Datadog.

-\- Implement centralized logging by collecting and analyzing container logs using tools like ELK Stack (Elasticsearch, Logstash, Kibana) or Splunk.
+- Implement centralized logging by collecting and analyzing container logs using tools like ELK Stack (Elasticsearch, Logstash, Kibana) or Splunk.

 **Docker interview question and answers for ADVANCED LEVEL**

-**1\.
-What is Docker orchestration, and why is it important?**
+**1. What is Docker orchestration, and why is it important?**

 Docker orchestration is the process of managing and coordinating multiple Docker containers to work together as a distributed application.
 It involves tasks such as container deployment, scaling, load balancing, service discovery, and high availability.